Skip to content

 • Play ‘I spy…’ where children need to listen to the first letter and find a word that starts with it.

-Here are some helpful videos about ways to support speech sound development, produced by Barnsley Speech & Language Therapy Service, at the South West Partnership NHS Foundation Trust:
+Here are some helpful videos about ways to support speech sound development, produced by Barnsley Speech and Language Therapy Service, at the South West Partnership NHS Foundation Trust:

 Front and back